 The general consensus among experts in the personal finance industry is that these benefits can be obtained without using a 26(f) retirement program.
 For example, tax-deferred growth with cash value in a whole life policy is inherent in the policy itself and not purely a benefit that can only be obtained through a 26(f) retirement program.

-Furthermore, individuals can build wealth more effectively in most cases by purchasing a term life insurance policy, which is less expensive than a whole life policy, and invest the difference in savings in their own investment account with diversifies investments, such as mutual funds.
+Furthermore, individuals can build wealth more effectively in most cases by purchasing a term life insurance policy, which is less expensive than a whole life policy, and investing the difference in savings in their own investment account with diversified investments, such as mutual funds.
 Tax-deferred growth can be obtained in a traditional IRA, Roth IRA, or 401(k) plan.
 Whole life policy premiums can be up to 10 times higher than term life policies.

 The bottom line is that retirement savings, insurance, and investing are all areas of personal finance that are unique to each individual.
 In most cases, financial products that cover all three of those personal finance areas into one package should be questioned before purchasing.